Ground Motion Modeling

 Ground Motion Modeling Topical Workshop

-The goal of the Ground Motion Modeling Special Interest Group Topical Workshop is to define from a community perspective the broad needs, goals, and directions of ground motion modeling and hazard in Cascadia.
+The goal of the Ground Motion Modeling Topical Workshop is to define from a community perspective the broad needs, goals, and directions of ground motion modeling and hazard in Cascadia and to identify priorities in fundamental and applied science directions for the next decade.
 The desired outcome is to write a peer reviewed roadmap or opinion piece for this frontier.

 Travel & Lodging